 Offer discounts for teams, early booking and for certain target groups.
 Or demand higher prices on weekends or at certain busy times.
 This plugin even supports different time zones if your customers book from abroad.
 You decide how bookings are confirmed, or if and how reservations can be canceled.
 Appointment reminders can be sent automatically by email.

 WooCommerce does support the creation of so-called grouped products to show simple product packages, also known as bundles.
 The standard functionality, however, doesn't include a deeper product logic:

 For example, Grouped Products allows your customers to place only a selection of the grouped products in their shopping cart.

-This isn't if you want to offer product packages that include a price advantage or that only make sense together.
-Furthermore, you can't set logical rules in the standard version of WooCommerce, e.g. "Product A excludes product B" or "Product A may only be included x times".
-The paid WooCommerce extension Product Bundles is, however, designed to handle all of these different kinds of scenarios.
+If you want to offer product packages that contain a price advantage, or that only make sense together, you have gained nothing.
+Furthermore, logical conditions such as "Product A excludes product B" or "Product A may only be included x times" are not possible in the basic function.
+For all these cases WooCommerce has designed the paid extension Product Bundles.

 More Product Bundles highlights: Increase your cross-selling revenues with features such as "frequently purchased together", which you'll already recognize from shopping giants like Amazon.
 Add further products to the bundles, which can be added optionally to the shopping cart.
 For example, care products for clothing or cables and accessories for technical goods.
 You determine how the sub-products are displayed in the shopping cart, checkout and order emails (grouped or individually).